pablodecm/phd_thesis/src/103_chapter_3.md

 $\mathbb{1}_\mathcal{C}=\mathbb{1}_\mathcal{A} \cdot \mathbb{1}_\mathcal{B}$.
-This framework is flexible enough to represent all deterministic event selections, and it could also be extended by an independent non-deterministic term to represent *trigger prescales* without affecting the rest of the considerations presented in this chapter.
+This framework is flexible enough to represent all deterministic event selections, and it could also be extended by an independent non-deterministic term without affecting the rest of the considerations presented in this chapter.
+A non-deterministic factor could be useful to model for example trigger prescales, which are trigger decisions based on a randomly selecting a fraction of all the selected events to be recorded, ensuring that the total rate are manageable.

 In practice, a given selection
 $\mathbb{1}_\mathcal{C}(\boldsymbol{x})$ would have been imposed on the